EvolOfThings/Evoluron/Evoluron.md

 - Remind yourself the Whys of a pursuit.
 You will get through any hurdles faced.
 This is how you build persistent perseverance bit by bit and trust that momentum will take care of the rest.
 This brings about a character you've admired to become.

+- Recondition your connectome to reorient the world's connectome to get what you want and you will.

 -